Tech writers can code too

 Guess what, you can do that easily.
 Let’s take look at our CSV data to figure this out.

-Step 9: Filter for databases
+Step 9: Filter for donuts

-Do this: Enter head -1 in.csv.
+Do this: Enter head -1 input.csv.

-$ head -1 in.csv
+$ head -1 input.csv

 $